-Through this calculation, creditors can analyze a firm’s liquidity by measuring how easy it can repay its present suppliers and vendors.
-Firms that can repay supplies often throughout the year show to a creditor that they are able to make principle payments and regular interest.
+With the accounts payable turnover ratio, creditors can analyze a firm’s liquidity by measuring how easy it can repay its present suppliers and vendors.
+When firms make payments throughout the year on supplies, it demonstrates to a creditor that they are able to make principal payments and regular interest.

-In addition, vendors use this ratio when they think about establishing a new line of floor or credit plan for a new customer.
-As an example, music stores and car dealerships usually pay for their inventory with floor financing from their vendors.
-So, vendors want to know for sure that they will receive the payment on time, and they can analyze the firm’s payable turnover ratio – hence why it’s important.
+In addition, vendors use this ratio when they are considering establishing a new line of credit for a new customer.
+As an example, music stores and car dealerships usually pay for their inventory with floor plan financing from their vendors.
+In order to ensure that they’ll receive payment on time, vendors will analyze a firm’s payable turnover ratio.

 Analyzing Accounts Payable Turnover Ratio

-So, if the accounts payable turnover ratio shows the speed with which a firm repays its vendors, it is used by creditors and supplies to help decide if to grant credit to a firm.
-As usual with most liquidity ratios, a higher one is preferred over a lower one.
+So, if the accounts payable turnover ratio shows the speed with which a firm repays its vendors, it is used by creditors and suppliers to help decide if they will grant credit to a firm.
+As with most liquidity ratios, a higher one is preferred over a lower one.

 If the ratio is higher, it shows suppliers and creditors that the firm is on time with bills.
 It also shows that new vendors will be repaid quickly.
 Moreover, if the turnover ratio is high, it can be used to negotiate favorable credit terms in the future.